 A common spot-on treatment, Revolution, requires a prescription, so you will have to either buy from your vet or have your prescription verified to purchase online.
 Here are a few common brands you can buy online.

 #1.
 Advantage Flea Treatment (EDITOR’S CHOICE)

 This product is fast-working and also lasts for a month.

 Killing fleas fast is important to prevent them from laying eggs…remember how I said they could lay up to 50/day?
 Advantage stops them from biting within five minutes and get rid of over 99 percent of larvae within 20 minutes.

 Advantage will rid your cat of 98 percent of all fleas within 12 hours and all the chewing lice within a week.

 Each application last for 30 days and is waterproof.
 The active ingredient is Imidacloprid.
 Basically, this stuff is the cat’s meow when it comes to getting rid of fleas.
-We highly recommend it, and it’s the best selling flea drop treatment on Amazon (with a great rating to boot).
+We highly recommend it, and it’s the best selling flea drop treatment on Amazon for a reason.

 Frontline Plus kills 100 percent of fleas and ticks within 24-48 hours, and is also stain and odor-free.

 All applicators come in easy-to-use and child-proof applicator tubes.